aaronchu/heroku-review-envs/heroku-app-create/README.md

 * `REPO_ORIGIN` - **Optional.** The GitHub Repo for the Development App.
 Define if you're deploying a Related App.
 * `BRANCH` - **Required.** The branch of the microservice that you need deployed.
 * `MSVC_REF` - **Optional.** Define what `config_vars`/environment variables to be set in order to reference another microservice.
 See the below section on how to use this.
 * `BUILDPACKS` - **Optional.** This will work for **Related Apps only.** This is a comma-separated list of buildpack URLs.
-This is necessary for the development phase apps which do not pick up their buildpacks properly from `app.json`.
+This is necessary for the development phase apps which do not pick up their buildpacks properly from `app.json`. **This may not be needed any longer as we've started to use the `/app-setups` endpoint for spinning things up and it seems to read `app.json` just fine.**

 ## Referencing Microservices